-On March 23rd, 2018, Blue Bottle Coffee opened in Kyoto!
-After expanding to Tokyo, Blue Bottle made its Kansai region debut with its first Kansai chain store located near the highly popular Nanzenji.
+On March 23rd, 2018, Blue Bottle Coffee opened its first cafe in Kyoto!
+After expanding to Tokyo, Blue Bottle made its Kansai region debut with its first Kansai cafe located near the highly popular sightseeing spot of Nanzen-ji.

-I also took the subway to Keage station on opening day, making my way to the store which is around 8 minutes walking distance in the Nanzenji direction.
+I also took the subway to Keage Station on the opening day, making my way to the cafe which is around an 8-minute walk in the direction of Nanzen-ji Temple.

-Early in the year 2000, the company launched in Oakland, California.
+Early in the year 2002, the company was founded in Oakland, California.
 As for the name “Blue Bottle”, it was taken from the first coffee house in Europe, The Blue Bottle Coffee House.

 However, in establishing its presence in Kyoto, Blue Bottle Coffee blends into the Kyoto ambiance with its Kyoto machiya style.

-Upon entering the store, one sees the raised ceiling; the Kyoto machiya ambiance is one of warmth.
-This section of the store is stocked with products such as coffee beans, coffee equipment, and Kyoto limited edition tote bags.
+Upon entering the cafe, one sees the raised ceiling; the Kyoto machiya ambiance is one of warmth.
+This section of the cafe is stocked with products such as coffee beans, coffee equipment, and Kyoto limited edition tote bags.